CerbyFi

 • It does not predict future performance.
 A high score today does not guarantee future returns.

-• It does not consider diversification, sector exposure, or correlation between holdings.
+• It does not account for sector overlap, correlation, or macroeconomic risk.

-• It does not account for your personal risk tolerance or investment horizon.
+• It does not consider your personal risk tolerance or investment horizon.

 • It does not suggest adding or removing holdings — only rebalancing what is already there.